MIC-DKFZ/nnUNet/documentation/inference_example_Prostate.md

 `$nnUNet_raw_data_base/nnUNet_raw_data/Task005_Prostate/imagesTs`.
 Note that you need to do this conversion youself when using other than Medcial Segmentation Decathlon datasets.
 No worries.
 Doing this is easy (often as simple as appending a _0000 to the file name if only one input modality is required).
 Instructions can be found here [here](data_format_inference.md).
 7) You can now predict the Prostate test cases with the pretrained model.
-We exemplarily use the 3D full resoltion U-Net here:
+We exemplarily use the 3D full resolution U-Net here:
     ```bash
     nnUNet_predict -i $nnUNet_raw_data_base/nnUNet_raw_data/Task005_Prostate/imagesTs/ -o OUTPUT_DIRECTORY -t 5 -m 3d_fullres
     ```